Morwenn/cpp-sort/doc/writing-sorter.md

 While most sorting algorithms are comparison sorts designed to work with any type for which a total order exists (given the appropriate comparison function, which tends to be `std::less<>` by default), it is also possible to write sorters for algorithms that do not implement a comparison sort.
-In thi chapter, we will see how to make a sorter to wrap a [counting sort](https://en.wikipedia.org/wiki/Counting_sort).
+In this chapter, we will see how to make a sorter to wrap a [counting sort](https://en.wikipedia.org/wiki/Counting_sort).

-A couting sort is not a comparison sort since it does not really about which element is greater than another, but relies on integer an array arithmetics to perform the sort.
+A couting sort is not a comparison sort since it does not really care that much about which element is greater than another, but relies on integer an array arithmetics to perform the sort.
 That said, it being a non-comparison sort means that it cannot be given an arbitrary comparison function to perform the sort.
-Implementing the basic sorter remains trivial:
+The naive implementation for such a sorter remains trivial:

 ```cpp
 struct counting_sorter: